High Five Interchange: History

-The project was designed by the HNTB Corporation, who provided professional engineering consultation throughout the construction, which had begun in 2002 and was completed in December 2005, more than 13 months sooner than planned.
+The project was designed by HNTB, who provided professional engineering consultation throughout the construction, which had begun in 2002 and was completed in December 2005, more than 13 months earlier than planned.

 Recognition

-In 2006, the American Public Works Association named the High Five "Public Works Project of the Year" for its massive size, its innovative design, the complexity and rapidity of its construction, and the need it fulfilled for the community.
-TxDOT as the managing agency, Zachry Construction Corporation as the primary contractor, and HNTB Corporation as the primary consultant received the award in recognition of their cooperative alliance in completing the project.
+In 2006, APWA named the High Five "Public Works Project of the Year" for its massive size, its innovative design, the complexity and rapidity of its construction, and the need it fulfilled for the community.
+TxDOT as the managing agency, Zachry Construction Corporation as the primary contractor, and HNTB as the primary consultant received the award in recognition of their cooperative alliance in completing the project.

-The interchange is ranked by Popular Mechanics as one of "The World's 18 Strangest Roadways", which called it a "labyrinth of lanes" and a "five-level marvel of engineering" because of its height, the number of its bridges and other unusual design and construction features.
+The interchange is ranked by Popular Mechanics as one of "The World's 18 Strangest Roadways", which called it a "labyrinth of lanes" and a "five-level marvel of engineering" because of its height, the number of its bridges, and other unusual design and construction features.